 In the first week of the course, and building on standard single-level models, we develop the two-level model with continuous predictors and response.
 Examples include house-prices varying over districts, and pupil progress varying by school.
 In the second week, these models are extended to cover complex variation, both within and between levels, three-level models, and models with categorical predictors and response (the multilevel logit model).
-We end with a consideration of estimators including maximum likelihood (operationalized through iterative generalized least squares.
-Throughout the course, we shall use graphical examples, verbal equations, algebraic formulation, class-based model interpretation, and practical modeling using the software package MLwiN.
+We end with a consideration of estimators including maximum likelihood (operationalized through iterative generalised least squares.
+Throughout the course, we shall use graphical examples, verbal equations, algebraic formulation, class-based model interpretation, and practical modelling using the software package MLwiN.
 We use this package because of its flexibility, graphics capability and the possibilities of estimating model via maximum likelihood and MCMC methods.

-On completion of the course, participants will be able to recognize a multilevel structure, specify a multilevel model with complex variation at a number of levels, and fit and interpret a range of multilevel models.
+On completion of the course, participants will be able to recognise a multilevel structure, specify a multilevel model with complex variation at a number of levels, and fit and interpret a range of multilevel models.
 The course does not cover multilevel analysis of panel data, multivariate responses, or survival data, although the course does provide the essential groundwork for these extensions.
-This course is appropriate if you are analyzing a survey with complex structure, are interested in the importance of contextual questions, or if you need to undertake a quantitative performance review of an organization.
+This course is appropriate if you are analysing a survey with complex structure, are interested in the importance of contextual questions, or if you need to undertake a quantitative performance review of an organisation.
 A distinctive feature of the course is the focus on variance functions estimated simultaneously as several levels.

-This is not an introductory course to statistical modelling, as participants require familiarity with regression modeling and inferential statistics, especially regression intercepts and slopes, standard errors, t-ratios, residuals, and the concepts of variance and co-variance.
+This is not an introductory course to statistical modelling, as participants require familiarity with regression modelling and inferential statistics, especially regression intercepts and slopes, standard errors, t-ratios, residuals, and the concepts of variance and co-variance.
 Even so, the aim is not to cover mathematical derivations and statistical theory, but to provide a conceptual framework and ‘hands-on’ experience with MLwiN.
 It does not require prior knowledge of multilevel modelling.

 Weisberg, S. 1980.
 Applied Linear Regression.
 Wiley.
 Chs.
 1 and 2.
 Or equivalently, participants are strongly encouraged to undertake the Lemma course on regression modelling before coming to Essex; modules 1 to 3 of http://www.cmm.bristol.ac.uk/learning-training/course.shtml